danisztls/journal/README.md

 Todo is a tool to manage tasks, to keep track of what is to be done and what is done.

 **How to use**
-- `journal show` print the tasks to stdout in plain text;
+- `journal-tasks show` print the tasks to stdout in plain text;
-- `journal print` show the tasks in a pager with pretty formatting;
+- `journal-tasks print` show the tasks in a pager with pretty formatting;
-- `journal fuzzy` show tasks in fzf with note preview;
+- `journal-tasks fuzzy` show tasks in fzf with note preview;
-- `journal commit` clean done tasks and write them to journal.
+- `journal-tasks commit` clean done tasks and write them to journal.

 Commit function will post-call `git commit -m $today_date`.